SherG/cool-iron/blog/seo-set-forget.md

 You can think of SEO as similar to the stock market.
 It involves a complex environment with billions of participants and factors, and daily fluctuations.
 Competition is fierce.
 This is why SEO requires fastidious, regular action on your part.

-Rankings are hard won, easily lost.
+Rankings are hard won, easily lost through neglect.

 But disciplined practice can yield amazing results.